TonyDoskEnginooy/Zombie-Survival-v1.11-Fix-Negative-One-Squared/README.md

 # Welcome to Zombie Survival v1.11 Fix!

+This is just to put my little fixes into one place.
+Weapon animations are fixed and music is now customizable if you know how to make a replace sound addon!

+UNDERNEATH UIS ORIGINAL DESCRI{TIPN!!!

 Hey!
 I was there, in 2008, playing on the classic ZS servers, and I saw the day when simplicity was replaced by overkill!
 [JetBoom](https://steamcommunity.com/id/jetboom) evolved his awesome creation, GMod's Zombie Survival, into a very tumultuous and complex gamemode, full of anime girl skins, hats, particles, UI elements and timers - my simian brain simply couldn't keep up!
 That said, I always really missed that raw feeling of the old ZS, where I had nowhere to run, almost nothing to protect myself, all the models were the default ones and I didn't have to think about the game's progress, I just had to kill to be automatically rewarded!
 I confess that this gameplay is a little too raw, but it's really fun and easy to understand!

 So here we are!
 I want to give my HUGE appreciation and thanks to [Yushe](http://steamcommunity.com/profiles/76561198360846296) and [Soldier](http://steamcommunity.com/profiles/76561198325469923), who have kept a lot of original files **to this day** and still maintain a classic ZS server with a proprietary fixed version.
 Thanks to their kindness in granting my request to reopen the original ZS to the public, I was able to begin my effort on this repository!
 After that, all I needed was free time, and over the weekends the work gradually got done.